Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Discussion

 Our results also confirm that a reader's AI literacy can significantly mitigate these negative effects.
 Participants with higher self-reported AI literacy exhibited smaller negative perception shifts and, in some cases, expressed positive attitudes toward AI's capabilities (Theme P8).
-This is consistent with prior studies indicating that greater familiarity with AI leads to a more pragmatic and less critical evaluation of its use~\cite{li2024does, mahmud2024decoding}.
+This is consistent with prior studies indicating that greater familiarity with AI and positive past interactions with AI foster a more pragmatic and less critical evaluation of its use~\cite{bohm2023people, li2024does, mahmud2024decoding}.
 AI literacy appears to function as a calibration mechanism, allowing readers to more accurately assess the role and utility of AI in the writing process.
 However, the effect size of AI literacy was smaller than that of the writing act itself.
-This implies that while literacy can soften negative reactions, it does not erase the strong social norms governing contexts like interpersonal communication, where even AI-literate readers may expect human-authored content.
+This implies that while literacy can soften negative reactions, it does not erase the strong social norms governing contexts like interpersonal communication, where even AI-literate readers often expect human-authored content.

-\subsection{RQ3: ``Considerate'' AI Authorship Can Be Socially Acceptable}
+\subsection{RQ3: Assistive AI Authorship Can Be Socially Acceptable}

 While the overall trend in our study was toward negative perception shifts, a substantial portion of responses (38.6\%) indicated neutral or even positive changes.
-These reactions were not random; they were most common when the disclosed AI contribution was low (under 50\%) and occurred in object-oriented acts such as \textit{Explore}, \textit{Convince}, and \textit{Imagine}, rather than person-oriented acts like \textit{Interact}.
+These reactions were most common when the disclosed AI contribution was low (under 50\%) and occurred in descriptive or argumentative acts such as \textit{Explore}, \textit{Convince}, and \textit{Imagine}, rather than interpersonal acts like \textit{Interact}.